Alfred Rutter Clarke

 Alfred Rutter Clarke (17 November 1867 – 10 December 1932), generally referred to as "Rutter Clarke" or "A. Rutter Clarke", was an Australian stockbroker and investor whose company Clarke and Co., founded by his grandfather, William Clarke, operated in three states, and specialised in mining ventures.

 History

 He was born in Prahran, Victoria the son of Alfred Edward Clarke (1843–1913) and his wife Caroline (née Long) (1844–1884) and brought up in the family home, "Royston", Dandenong Road, Malvern, Victoria.
 He was elected to the newly formed Melbourne Stock Exchange in 1891, its youngest member.
-Around 1892 he moved to Adelaide, bought a house "Merriwa" on North-East Road, Gilberton (which he sold in 1906) and established a sharebroking company there.
+Around 1892 he moved to Adelaide, bought a house "Merriwa" on Northcote Tce, Gilberton (which he sold in 1906) and established a sharebroking company there.
 He returned to Melbourne in 1905 and joined Clarke and Co., which he took over from his father A. E. Clarke in 1908.
 He was a member of the Stock Exchange committee from 1906 to 1911 and resigned his membership of the Exchange in 1928.

 In 1897 he organised the sale of the Ivanhoe mining company.

 In 1909 he was a director of the Mararoa mine at Norseman, Western Australia.